PradoGuilherme/CompressCLI/README.md

 Usage: ccpres <cmd> [args]

 Commands:
-  ccpres list    Show list of images in the folder ccpres quota   Show the current quota ccpres help    Show helper
+  ccpres list        Show list of images in the folder ccpres compress    Compress the image and save in the same folder but with a prefix on the filename ccpres quota       Show the current quota ccpres help        Show helper

 Options:
   --help         Show help
+  -f             The filename with the entire directory
 ```

 ## 📝 License